antmicro/verilog-power-analysis-workflows/README.md

 The following projects need to be cloned and built:

-- [Verilator](https://github.com/antmicro/verilator) (`saif` branch).
+- [Verilator](https://github.com/verilator/verilator).
 It can be built by going into the project directory and executing these commands:

 <!-- name="build-verilator" -->
 ```